 When can I expect to be notified about an admission decision?

-Most notices of acceptance are sent out by March 14, although some may be sent as late as April 1; candidates have until April 15th to notify the Department of their decision to accept or reject their offer of admission.
+Most notices of acceptance are sent out by March 14, although some may be sent as late as April 1; candidates have until noon on April 15th to notify the Department of their decision to accept or reject their offer of admission.

 Can an applicant who was not accepted into the program request information as to why they were not accepted?

 Due to the large volume of qualified applicants to the Economics graduate program and the small number of students accepted, we are unable to give specifics as to why an application was denied.

 How many applications does the department receive each year, and how many applicants are admitted?

 The Department receives, on average, about 800 applications each year.
 About 40 students are admitted, and 20-25 matriculate.